 Optimize all extra amounts going to one loan either lowest balance or highest rate

 Now that they know the facts, it is time to decide on a plan and to follow it.

 4. Following the new plan

-The debt avalanche save our borrowers the most money, so that's the plan they decide to follow.
+The debt avalanche saves our borrowers the most money, so that's the plan they decide to follow.

 Ron and Amanda are highly motivated to adopt this new payment plan.
-To help keep them on track, and to have a way of checking that the lenders are correctly allocating the payments between interest and principal, Ron uses the calculator to print their personalized debt reduction schedule.
+Ron uses the calculator to print their personalized debt reduction schedule to help keep them on track.
+The payment schedule also gives them a way of checking that the lenders are correctly allocating the payments between interest and principal.

 This calculator just may be the only one on the internet that is capable of creating (and allowing users to print) a single schedule, with exact due dates, for multiple loans.

 - Loans DO NOT have to be entered in the debt list in priority order.